Koredotcom/docs/docs/xo/automation/natural-language/training/machine-learning-engine.md

 _“You have untrained utterances in your ML model.
 Train your VA to update with all your utterances.”_

 Click **Train**.
 A status bar is displayed to show progress for utterance training.
 When complete, the _Utterances trained successfully_ message is displayed.
 The user utterances are added to the Machine Learning Database.
-You can further configure the ML engine, identify the dummy intents when a user utterance contains the words that are not used in the VA’s training i.e. vocabulary, [refer here for more details](https://developer.kore.ai/docs/bots/nlp/advanced-nlp-configurations/).
+You can further configure the ML engine, identify the dummy intents when a user utterance contains the words that are not used in the VA’s training i.e. vocabulary, [Learn more](https://developer.kore.ai/docs/bots/nlp/advanced-nlp-configurations/).

 Once you have trained your VA, you can test it on the newly trained data.
 [Learn how to test your ](https://developer.kore.ai/docs/bots/test-your-bot/testing-your-bot-with-nlp/)assistant.